iLPdev/discMapper/src/README.md

 # discMapper Mudlet Module

 For developers, the XML [Mudlet Module](https://wiki.mudlet.org/w/Mudlet_Packages#What_is_a_Mudlet_module) file allows live git updates to your cloned repositories from within Mudlet's editor!
-You should also be anle to use the same cloned XML file across multiple Mudlet profiles simultaneously.
+You should also be able to use the same cloned XML file across multiple Mudlet profiles simultaneously.

 ## Installation